matrix-org/matrix-spec-proposals/specification/modules/guest_access.rst

 value ``world_readable``.
 Guest clients do not need to join rooms in order to receive events for them.

+The intention is that guest users will call ``/events`` once per room in parallel for rooms they wish to view without joining.
+For rooms they wish to join, they will call ``/join`` and receive events by calling ``/sync`` as non-guest users do.

 Server behaviour
 ----------------
 Servers are required to only return events to guest accounts for rooms where